 See and Learn Language and Reading also teaches reading - both to support language development and to provide a foundation for later literacy learning.
 It includes activities to teach children to read sight words, simple phrases and sentences, letter-sounds, phonological awareness and phonics.

 The first steps in See and Learn Language and Reading are designed for young children who are just starting to understand and use words or signs.
 Later steps are suitable for older children who understand a small early vocabulary.

 See and Learn Language and Reading includes 14 steps, 4 of which are currently available:

-The See and Learn Sentences and Grammar steps teach children to put spoken words together in longer sentences and use grammatical markers, including plurals, personal pronouns, past tenses, conjunctions, prepositions, negatives and question forms.
-These steps also continue to teach children to read sight words and sentences.
+The See and Learn Sentences steps teach children to put spoken words together in longer sentences and use grammatical markers, including plurals, personal pronouns, past tenses, conjunctions, prepositions, negatives and question forms.
+These steps also continue to teach children new vocabulary and to read sight words and sentences.

 Working with other See and Learn programs

 See and Learn Language and Reading can be used alongside See and Learn Speech, See and Learn Numbers and See and Learn Memory as children will be progressing in all these areas throughout childhood.

 Moving on to the Reading and Language Intervention for Children with Down Syndrome (RLI)